riccardoperra/specflow/README.md

 > It's also a way to improve my [UI Kit library](https://github.com/riccardoperra/codeui) based on [Kobalte](https://github.com/kobaltedev/kobalte) and [Vanilla Extract](https://vanilla-extract.style/) that I'm working on,
 > initially created to be the CodeImage design system.

-SpecFlow is an online tool made for the Hanko hackathon.
-It allows to everyone in the tech field (mostly devs and analysts) to store and centralize the project specs and documentation.
+SpecFlow is an online tool that allows to everyone in the tech field (mostly devs and analysts) to store and centralize their project specs and documentation.

 In SpecFlow, users can manage their projects, write markdown like documentation and generate diagrams such as sequence diagrams, ER, Mind maps etc.